Praveen Sethupathy, PhD

-Praveen is an Associate Professor of Biomedical Sciences at Cornell University.
+Praveen is an Associate Professor of Biomedical Sciences and Director of the Center for Genomics at Cornell University.
 He received his BA degree from Cornell University and his PhD in Genomics from the University of Pennsylvania.
 After completing a post-doctoral fellowship at the National Human Genome Research Institute under the mentorship of Dr. Francis Collins, he moved in 2011 to the University of North Carolina at Chapel Hill as an Assistant Professor in the Department of Genetics.
 In 2017, he returned to Cornell University as an Associate Professor.
-Praveen has authored over 85 publications, and has served as a reviewer for over 35 different journals.
+Praveen has authored over 90 peer-reviewed publications in scientific journals and has served as a reviewer for over 35 different journals.
 Recent honors include a faculty merit award for outstanding teaching and mentoring.
-Praveen’s laboratory is located in the newly renovated Research Tower on Tower Road.
-He lives in Ithaca, NY with his wife and three children.
+Praveen's laboratory is located in the newly renovated 7th floor of the Research Tower on Tower Road.
+He lives in Brooktondale, NY with his wife and three children.

 - B.E Peck, A.T.
 Mah, W.A.
 Pitman, S. Ding, P.K.
 Lund and P. Sethupathy (2017).
 Functional transcriptomics in diverse intestinal epithelial cell types reveals robust microRNA sensitivity in intestinal stem cells to microbial status.
 Journal of Biological Chemistry,doi:10.1074/jbc.M116.770099.